wabbajack-tools/mod-lists/magnum_opus/readme.md

 #### Crashlogs:

 Look, I'm not perfect.
 If your game CTDs, upload the most recent crashlog from \Documents\My Games\Fallout4\F4SE\ into the #magnum-opus-support channel on the Wabbajack Discord.
-I'm going to start trying to keep an open record here of issues I've seen with potential solutions.

-  *  MSVCR110.dll
-    *  Try reinstalling/repairing VC Redistributable from Visual Studio 2019.
-  *  nvwgf2umx.dll
-    *  This is an issue with video drivers.
-Here are some potential solutions:
-      *  Roll back to an older version of your gpu drivers.
-      *  Open your MO2 ini editor and make the following changes under the Display header:
-        *  bMaximizeWindow=1
-        *  bBorderless=1
-        *  bFull Screen=0
-  *  hknpCompressedMeshShape or flexRelease_x64.dll
-    * Open your MO2 ini editor, go to Fallout4Prefs.ini, and scroll to the bottom to see the NVFlex header.
-Make sure it says bNVFlexEnable=0.

-Definitely leaning toward driver versions for that second one.
-Two users each with a 2080s.
-One with v456.38 crashed, one with v452.06 doesn't crash.
-It's a start.

-I'll keep trying to update this as I learn more.
-Please bear in mind, Fallout 4 crashlogs are *very* new, and many of us are still figuring out how to read them properly.
-The more I read, the more patterns I can find, which means more potential solutions.
-Thanks for your time.